 If something does not fit into their bubble, then it would either be excluded or not taken seriously, but most of the time it gets rejected.

 Everyone has some sort of a bubble, some bigger than others.
 A way to expand your bubble is to research the facts, and not swallow anything you hear and despise anything that does not coincide with what you hear.
-Listen to more views of a subject, and be more open minded.
+Listen to more views on a subject, and be more open-minded.

 Humans are gullible, it’s fair to see.